mfuest/balluff-llm/README.md

 # Edge-Optimized LLM Fine-Tuning and Deployment

 ## Overview
 This repository contains the code and data for fine-tuning a lightweight Large Language Model (LLM) for deployment on resource-constrained edge devices.
 The project focuses on adapting the **TinyLlama** model using **Low-Rank Adaptation (LoRA)** for parameter-efficient fine-tuning.
-The primary objective is to achieve **local inference on RPi5s with 4/8GB RAM** while ensuring **data privacy** and **low-latency responses** without reliance on cloud services.
+The primary objective is to achieve **local inference** while ensuring **data privacy** and **low-latency responses** without reliance on cloud services.

 ---

 ## Features
 - **Fine-Tuning with LoRA** – Efficient adaptation of a pre-trained TinyLlama model.
 - **Quantization for Edge Deployment** – Optimized memory and computational efficiency.
-- **Edge Device Compatibility** – Runs on low-memory devices (e.g., Raspberry Pi 5).
+- **Edge Device Compatibility** – Runs on low-memory devices (e.g., Raspberry Pi 5 with 4/8GB RAM).
 - **Domain-Specific Data** – Fine-tuned on structured, domain-specific datasets.
 - **Performance Evaluations** – Benchmarks include speed, accuracy, and memory usage.